- Ph.D. University of Georgia, Athens

 - B.Ed.
 National Taiwan Normal University

 Dr. Pei-Fen Li’s research interests include dyadic analyses of couples’ relational factors, application of MFT models in Eastern cultures, acculturation of immigrant families, reentry experiences of international students and Solution Focused Brief Therapy intervention with parents of children with Autism.
-She served as an IRB representative for the CAHSS for 1.5 years.
-Dr. Li is committed to the application of MFT theories in different countries and in the development of culturally-sensitive strategies in delivering MFT curriculum in the field.
 She had participated in MFT International Forum and cultural immersion trips with students in Beijing, Tianjing, Shanghai and Hangzhou, China in 2016 and 2018.
-In 2017, she received a grant from Chiang Ching-Kuo Foundation for International Scholarly Exchange to study the effectiveness of Solution Focused Group Brief Therapy with parents of children with autism in Taiwan.
+In 2017 and 2019, she received a grant from Chiang Ching-Kuo Foundation for International Scholarly Exchange and Quality of Life Grant to study the effectiveness of Solution Focused Group Brief Therapy with parents of children with autism in Taiwan and in southern Florida.

 News and Events